Serving

 NOTES:

-1. Chili: Fresno Chilis are the hot red ripe chili of choice in all the ethnic groceries in Southern California.
+Fresno Chilis are the hot red ripe chili of choice in all the ethnic markets in Southern California.
 Apparently they are so widely satisfactory no others are being marketed, though many varieties of green chilis are.
 Of course many tons of red ripe jalapenos are also grown but I think every last one goes to Huy Fong Foods for their famous sauces.
 Jalapenos are less authentic in flavor anyway.
-For more information see my Chili Page.
+For more information see our Chilis page.